Kalindro/cyber-oasis-project-reborn-depreciated/README.md

 # CyberOasisProjectReborn

 My main repository containing all the functions, utilities, strategies that help me to navigate on crypto markets.
+Please note it's a repo I constantly work on, a lot of functions are WIP and the structure changes almost daily.

 Most useful scripts are: